FAQs

 Finances While Studying Away

-Yes, it is completely possible; financial aid status should not affect your choice to study abroad.
-Financial aid is portable to both Colby and (approved) non-Colby programs as long as a student’s plans have been approved by the Off-Campus Study office.
-In any of these courses of study, a student’s aid is based on the actual cost of the program up to a maximum of Colby’s student expense budget.
-The evaluation of the aid application includes consideration of necessary personal and travel expenses, and currency exchange rates.
-More information about financial aid while studying abroad can be found here.
+Yes!
+Financial aid may be applied to both Colby and non-Colby programs as long as a student’s plans have been approved by the Office of Off-Campus Study.
+In an approved course of study, a student’s aid is based on the actual cost of the program, as reported on the Study Away Budget Statement and Agreement Form, up to a maximum of Colby’s cost of attendance.
+When considering a student’s financial aid, we take in account costs associated with necessary travel expenses, currency exchange rates, and the $1,500 Off Campus Study Fee.
+More information about the study away financial aid process can be found here.

 Loan Information